 You can drive along River Street, but only in one direction, west to east.
 On the main stretch of the street, several access ramps connect Bay Street to River Street: just west of Barnard Street; at Drayton Street; and just west of East Broad Street (one-way, off River Street).
 Some roads leading northwards off Bay Street loop right back without reaching the river, so be sure to take one of the right ones.

 There are several small parking lots on River Street itself, near the Barnard and Abercorn Street ramps, but spaces can be hard to find during busy periods.
 You may be able to find free spaces in the evenings and on weekends.
 More about parking on River Street

 Much larger capacity city-owned parking garages are located at Whitaker Street, near Ellis Square, and at Bryan Street, near Reynolds Square.
 The Bryan Street garage is cheaper.
 More information about parking and charges in Savannah.

 If you are walking, it is much easier to get down to the river level, with staircases at Barnard, Bull, Abercorn and East Broad Streets in addition to the ramps.
 There is also an elevator at the Visitor Center, behind City Hall.
-Savannah’s free Express Shuttle connects with River Street (from Bay Street at the eastern end and otherwise from Bryan Street) near several of these points.
-You will have to walk 2-3 blocks from the stop.
+Savannah’s free Express Shuttle connects with River Street at West Bryan Street, a couple of blocks south of City Hall.